• Email

 Can you make the Stuffed Potato Cakes without any flour?

 This is a great question.
 Flour is used not just to make the mashed potato dough pliable.
 Flour also changes the texture and flavour of the mashed potatoes.
-So, they actually taste a bit like dough.
+So, they actually taste a bit like potato dough.

 If you are able to wrap mashed potatoes around the mushroom filling then you don’t really need to add the flour.
 Just remember, the flavour and texture will be different from my original recipe.